rehankarthikchandralal/Multi-Label-Image-Classification-on-the-COCO-Dataset-using-PyTorch/test_programs/final_program/README.md

 ## Results and Evaluation

 - **Loss Curves**
-  The code includes a section (Task 7) that plots training and validation loss over epochs.
+  The code includes a section  that plots training and validation loss over epochs.

 - **Confusion Matrix & Metrics**
   The code prints true positives, false positives, etc., and computes accuracy, precision, recall, and F1-score per category.